Severson-Group/docs.amdc.dev/source/getting-started/tutorials/timing-manager/index.md

 Run Var:	1.40 usec
 ```

-The Loop Mean has returned to 100.00 usec.
-The Timing Manager is not slowing down the rate of the control task anymore.
+The `Loop Mean` has returned to `100.00 usec` (the value specified by `TASK_CONTROLLER_UPDATES_PER_SEC`).
+Unlike Experiment 1, the [Timing Manager](/firmware/arch/timing-manager.md) is no longer slowing down the rate of the control task.

-However, the task's Run-Time has increased significantly.
+However, the task's `Run Mean` value has increased significantly.
 This is a bug under review that may appear from sub-optimal timing configuration.
-While this doesn't break any of the [timing manager rules](#timing-configuration-rules), this is an example of a critical task not satisfying equality number 1 (inequality number 1 becomes an equality for the critical task).
+While this doesn't break any of the [timing manager rules](#timing-configuration-rules), this is an example of a critical task not satisfying equality {eq}`eq:tm1`.
 This is because our sensor data will have inconsistent staleness (depending on which sensor tick is most recent).
-This causes a race condition.

 ## Experiment 3 - Changing PWM frequency